Wheezing in Children: Care Instructions

-Reactive airway disease is a breathing problem.
-It appears as wheezing, which is a whistling noise in your child's airways.
-It may be caused by a viral or bacterial infection.
+Bronchoconstriction, which may also be called reactive airway disease, occurs when the small airways (bronchial tubes) in your child's lungs spasm and become narrow.
+It causes wheezing, which is a whistling noise in your child's airways.
+This may be from a viral or bacterial infection.
 Or it may be from allergies, tobacco smoke, or something else in the environment.
-When your child is around these triggers, his or her body releases chemicals that make the airways get tight.
+When your child is around these triggers, their body releases chemicals that make the airways get tight.

-Reactive airway disease is a lot like asthma.
+Bronchoconstriction is a lot like asthma.
 Both can cause wheezing.
-But asthma is ongoing, while reactive airway disease may occur only now and then.
-Your child may have tests to see if he or she has asthma.
+But asthma is ongoing, while narrowing of the small airways in the lungs may occur only now and then.
+Your child may have tests to see if they have asthma.
 Your child may take the same medicines used to treat asthma.
 Good home care and follow-up care with your child's doctor can help your child recover.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-Enter J907 in the search box to learn more about "Reactive Airway Disease in Children: Care Instructions."
+Enter J907 in the search box to learn more about "Wheezing in Children: Care Instructions".